confluence/python-textbok/python_notes/Collections.rst

     # find the index of a value
     numbers.index(3)
-    # if the value appears more than once, you will get the index of the first one
+    # if the value appears more than once, we will get the index of the first one
     numbers.index(2)
-    # if the value is not in the list, you will get a ValueError!
+    # if the value is not in the list, we will get a ValueError!
     numbers.index(42)

     # insert a value at a particular index